 - storage (otherwise known as fat).

-Obviously the more calories you burn for either work or heat the easier weight loss is because there are simply less “leftover” calories to send to storage.
+Obviously, the more calories you burn for either work or heat the easier weight loss is because there are simply less “leftover” calories to send to storage.
+Check out these tips to fix a slow metabolism.

 Measure Your Metabolism